Adding Additional Rewrite Rules to Joomla .htaccess

 2. RewriteBase

-Where your the physical directory path does not match the web directory then your rewrites will fail.
+Where the physical directory path does not match the web directory then your rewrites will fail.
 To get around this we use the RewriteBase directive to set the root of the URL path to match the current directory.

 RewriteBase /